What Is A Keyword?

 • long: Highlights that the variable will hold a large integer value.

-• break: Used to immediately terminate any loop or iterator.
+• break: Used to immediately terminate any loop [→] or iterator [→].

 • if: Allows the program to enter a specific code block once certain conditions are met.

-All the above keywords are frequently used by programmers while writing C code.
+All the above keywords are frequently used by programmers while writing C code [→].
 Keywords can be different between programming languages but many languages share common keywords like if.

 Summary

-Keywords in a programming language are usually the key things that help a compiler or interpreter break down code into an abstract syntax tree to further convert the code into instructions the computer can execute.
+Keywords in a programming language are usually the key things that help a compiler [→] or interpreter [→] break down code into an abstract syntax tree [→] to further convert the code into instructions the computer can execute.

-Here is another article you might like 😊 "What Is A Library?"
+Here is another article you might like 😊 "Diary Of Insights: A Documentation Of My Discoveries"